anmolsahu2k/One-Cloud/README.md

   ### Introduction

-  A project that allows users to upload, update, delete & share music, image, and video files with required authorisation and authentication
+  A project that allows users to upload, update, delete & share music, image, and video files with required authorisation and authentication.
+  A folder with the user’s name on the AWS cloud is created to segregate files from different users.

   ### Implementation: